 “Less talking, more running!
 We’re almost there…!”
 Nayleen scolded him.

-After another half a minute, they made it back around and they carefully yet as quickly as they could, climbed over the rubble.
+After another ten seconds, they made it back around and found the newly created opening the crystal golem had many and they carefully yet as quickly as they could, climbed over the rubble.
 Over the pile, they glanced back to see Varhi quite literally clashing his sword against one of the golem’s “fists”, struggling to fight back against it with the flat of his blade as weapon and crystals were deadlocked in a struggle to overpower each other.

 He saw Varhi give him a quick glance.
 The knight gritted his teeth, shouting out in both pain and effort as he fought back even harder, then with the last ounce of endurance he could muster, he tilted the force of the golems punch off to just beside him, causing the punch to slam into the wall instead.
 A good chunk of rubble and a bit of shaking as Varhi made his way towards the trio caused him to stumble, scrambling past the body of the golem with his feet, knees and left hand that was free.